Splash (film): Remake

 In June 2016, producer Brian Grazer announced that he was working on a remake of Splash, although this version would be told from the point of view of the mermaid, which was more in line with earlier drafts of the original film.
-Jillian Bell and Channing Tatum were set to star as a female human and a merman, respectively.
+Jillian Bell and Channing Tatum were set to star as a human and a merman, respectively.
 Tatum was also set to produce the remake through his production company, Free Association, along with Reid Carolin and Peter Kieran, while Howard and Grazer will also produce from Imagine Entertainment with Anna Culp as the executive producer and Marja-Lewis Ryan writing.
 As of January 2019, the project was still in development.
-In February 2023, it was reported that Sarah Rothschild will write the script.
+In February 2023, it was reported that Sarah Rothschild would write the script.